11 Different Types of Docile Chicken Breeds

 Buff Orpingtons were bred in England during the 19th century.
 They come in two color varieties: buff or red-brown and light golden-brown.

-These chickens have a docile temperament; they’re not flighty or skittish like some other breeds might be when dealing with human beings who approach them closely.
+These chickens have a docile temperament; they’re not flighty or skittish like some breeds might be when dealing with human beings who approach them closely.

 2. Australorp